Feng Shui Tweaks For Every Room In Your Home

 1. Place your bed, desk, and stove in a command position.

 One of the most effective and fundamental principles in feng shui is called the "commanding position," and it basically means that certain objects should be facing the entry door.
 The most important objects to place in the command position are the bed, desk, and stove (read more about how to maximize the feng shui in your kitchen here).

 The main door to the room or space is called the "mouth of chi," and it's thought to be the portal through which energy comes into your home and life.
-When you are cooking at the stove (or sleeping in bed, or sitting at your desk), it’s best if you can see the door but not be directly in line with it.
+When you are cooking at the stove (or sleeping in bed, or sitting at a desk in your office), it’s best if you can see the door but not be directly in line with it.
 It's best to be diagonal from the door, while still facing it.
 Understandably, this is not always possible, so you can make adjustments like placing a mirror such that you can see the door in the reflection while cooking at the stove (or sleeping in bed, or sitting at your desk).
-If that’s still not doable, you can use a faceted feng shui crystal ball and hang it between the door and the object.
+Here's a more in-depth primer on how to position your bed according the feng shui.

 2. Pay special attention to your entryway.